Q: Where is Branches located?

 Q: Do you counsel children and teenagers?

-A: Yes!
-Some of our counselors see children, age 4 and up; others see teenagers.
+A: Some of our counselors see children who are in 6th grade and higher; others see teenagers.
 For any client under the age of 18, a Parental Consent Form signed by BOTH parents will need to be on file in our office before an appointment will be scheduled.
-This form can be accessed by the “Client Forms” button on our homepage.
 The only exception to this would be if one of the parents has full medical decision-making rights.
 In that case, we would need a copy of the custody plan in the child’s file.

-Q: What is my first step if I want counseling?
+Q: What is my first step if I have questions or want to schedule an appointment?

 Q: What will the first call to Branches be like?

-A: If you call the Murfreesboro office, our front desk staff will gather some basic information from you such as: your name, address, phone, email, your insurance information (if you have insurance), and a brief explanation of your reason for seeking counseling.
+A: Our front desk staff will gather some basic information from you such as: your name, address, phone, email, your insurance information (if you have insurance), and a brief explanation of your reason for seeking counseling.
 They will also answer any questions you may have.
+No need to be anxious about making the call.
+Our staff is well-trained and very friendly.
+They will make you feel comfortable.

 Q: How long does it take to get in for a session?